 |The Victory-I knows how to take a more flattering profile picture.
 Take note, Victory-II.|

-- 8 hull and 10 total shields fairly even distributed across the arcs taking most attacks (the front and sides) make it a pretty durable chunk of ship for it's points cost, particularly with the cheaper VSD-I.
+- 8 hull and 10 total shields fairly even distributed across the arcs taking most attacks (the front and sides) make it a pretty durable chunk of ship for its points cost, particularly with the cheaper VSD-I.

 - Dice.
 Just lots and lots of dice for its cost.
 6 in the front arc, 3 out the sides, and 2 (red!) from the rear.
-Compared to the Rebel Assault Frigate, you're getting 50% more dice from your best arc (6 front vs. 4 side) and 50% more dice from your second-best (3 side vs. 2 front/rear - the Assault Frigate MkIIA does have 3 as well but it's a pretty rare sight).
-Small ships that end in the VSD's front arc can occasionally be swatted down in a single salvo, which is very satisfying.
+Compared to its counterpart, the Rebel Assault Frigate, you're getting 50% more dice from your best arc (6 front vs. 4 side) and 50% more dice from your second-best (3 side vs. 2 front/rear - the Assault Frigate MkIIA does have 3 as well but it's a pretty rare sight).
+Small ships that end in the VSD's front arc can occasionally be swatted down in a single attack, which is very satisfying.

 Navigate constantly unless you have something better to do.
 Remember those speed chart problems I mentioned earlier?
-Maneuverability in particular is a huge problem for VSDs and by using Navigate commands to increase your yaw (and change speed when necessary) you are doubling your yaw.
+Maneuverability in particular is a huge problem for VSDs and by using navigate commands to increase your yaw (and change speed when necessary) you are doubling your yaw.
 The significance of doubling your yaw cannot be overstated and it helps the VSD keep its front arc on targets and to some extent avoid trouble.
-I encourage you to think of it this way: if you use a Navigate command to keep a target in your front arc when you otherwise would not have been able to do so, you just used a better Concentrate Fire command - at full dice range, you get twice the dice from a front arc attack vs. a side arc attack and even at red dice range you get 1 more dice overall, the same as Concentrate Fire but much more likely to be in a situation where enemy attacks are directed at the front hull zone where you can redirect more effectively (to either of your 3 shield sides).
+I encourage you to think of it this way: if you use a navigate command to keep a target in your front arc when you otherwise would not have been able to do so, you just used a better concentrate fire command - at full dice range, you get twice the dice from a front arc attack vs. a side arc attack and even at red dice range you get 1 more dice overall, the same as concentrate fire but much more likely to be in a situation where enemy attacks are directed at the front hull zone where you can redirect more effectively (to either of your 3 shield sides).

 Don't concentrate fire.
 I'm sure there are always those 1% instances where concentrate fire is the correct command choice, but in general I strongly recommend avoiding it.
 Adding a single die to an attack when you generally are relying on timing it correctly with a sluggish Command 3 ship is rather tricky.
-You are nearly always better served using navigate (as mentioned above) as your default command, with engineering and/or squadrons sprinkled in as necessary.
+You are nearly always better served using navigate (as mentioned above) as your default command, with repair and/or squadrons sprinkled in as necessary.
 Keeping your VSD relevant through navigate commands pays off much better throughout the game than a single extra dice can.